This page is normally updated 2 hours after each scheduled match kickoff time, unless a match is still in play.

 - ePld: the alt-3 measure of each team's

 effective number of matches played to date.

-- Where ePld is less than the actual number Pld of matches played, the team has played tougher opposition than average and/or has played fewer matches at home than away; and vice-versa where ePld exceeds Pld.
+- Where ePld is less than the actual number Pld of matches played, the team has played tougher opposition than average; and vice-versa where ePld exceeds Pld.